ltrujello/ltrujello.github.io/content/cs/gnu_readline/gnu_readline.md

 # A note about MacOS
 If you plan on using the Readline library and you're developing on MacOS, make sure you're actually using GNU Readline and not some other imposter header files.

 In my experience my version of Readline was missing the `append_history` function, which is extremely important.
 It also would not record history unless I had something specific at the top of my history file.
 I eventually found I wasn't using GNU Readline.
-I'm not why this happened or who decided to create a fake readline library in MacOS's include files.
+I'm not sure why this happened or who decided to create a fake readline library in MacOS's include files.
 Since this not how GNU Readline behaves, if you're having trouble getting Readline to work on a Mac this might be why.
 Read about the compilation below to see how to get it to work.

 # Basic example
 We'll first show how to use Readline to create a very simple REPL shell.
 This will allow you to see how Readline can very nicely deliver the text-editor like experience at a command prompt.